skasproject/skas/docsite/docs/twoldapservers.md

     ```

-At the bottom of the `skMerge` module, there are two entries designed to configure a provider:
+At the top of the `skMerge` module, there are two entries designed to configure a provider:

 - `providers` is a list of connected providers, which allows you to define their behavior.
 The order of providers in
 this list is important.
 For more information, refer to the